s-r-e-e-r-a-j/FTPBrute/README.md

 ## FTPBrute - FTP & SFTP Brute Force Tool
-FTPBrute is a powerful brute-forcing tool designed to test the security of FTP and SFTP servers by performing dictionary-based attacks.
-It helps security researchers, penetration testers, and ethical hackers to assess the robustness of authentication mechanisms by attempting to crack login credentials using customizable wordlists for both usernames and passwords.
+FTPBrute is a powerful GUI-based brute-forcing tool designed to brute-force FTP and SFTP servers by performing dictionary-based attacks.

-This tool provides a user-friendly graphical interface that simplifies the process of running brute-force attacks against FTP and SFTP services, allowing users to test their servers’ security in a controlled environment.
+This tool provides a user-friendly graphical interface that simplifies the process of running brute-force attacks against FTP and SFTP services.

 ## Key Features
 - **Support for FTP & SFTP Protocols:** You can choose between FTP and SFTP for brute-forcing authentication credentials.